adeebaah/BookRecommendationModel/README.md

 ## Dataset

 The dataset used for this project includes information about books, users, and book ratings.
-It can be downloaded [here].(https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset).
+It can be downloaded from [this link](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset).

 ## Installation